-31.—(1) Subject to paragraph (5) and Article 44(2A)(b)(i), the amount which, apart from this Article, would be payable on account of a rate in respect of a hereditament to which this Article applies shall for each year be reduced in accordance with paragraphs (3) and (4).
+31.—(1) Subject to paragraph (5) and Article 44(2A)(b)(i), the amount which, apart from this Article, would be payable on account of a rate in respect of a hereditament to which this Article applies shall for each year be reduced in accordance with paragraphs (3), (3A) and (4).

-(2) This Article applies to a hereditament—
+(1A) This Article applies to a hereditament which—

+(a) is a registered community amateur sports club; or

+(b) falls within paragraph (2).

+(2) A hereditament falls within this paragraph if it is a hereditament—

 (a) which, or any part of which, is used solely for the purposes of a prescribed recreation; and